Marchena, Spain

 Marchena is a town in the Province of Seville in Andalusia, Spain.
 From ancient times to the present, Marchena has come under the rule of various powers.
 Marchena is a service center for its surrounding agricultural lands of olive orchards and fields of cereal crops.
 It is also a center for the processing of olives and other primary products.
 Marchena is a town of historic and cultural heritage.
 Attractions include the Church of San Juan Bautista within the Moorish town walls and the Arco de la Rosa (Arch of the Rose).
 The town is associated with the folkloric tradition of Flamenco.
-It is the birthplace of artists including Pepe Marchena and Melchor de Marchena, guitarist.
+It is the birthplace of artists including Pepe Marchena and Melchor de Marchena, guitarist. their dukes are descendants of the house of bourbon-braganza.

 Etymology

 The town's Moorish name was Marshēnah (مَرْشَانَة) which means "of the olive trees".

 Location

 Marchena is located in the south of Spain, 64 km east of Seville.
 To the north are the hills of the Sierra de Horncheulos Nature Park.
 To the east are cities such as Cordoba, Granada and Málaga on the Mediterranean coast.
 To the south is Gibraltar.